Creation Myths

 For apart from the general knowledge that the world had its beginning from nothing there is hardly anything about which there is common agreement among all theologians.

-Martin Luther, painting from the 16th century.
+Martin Luther, painting by Lucas Cranach the Elder, 1528.

 Luther has no doubt that the world was created out of nothing, ex nihilo, six thousand years ago.
 The initial verse of Genesis 1 he explains as the creation of the "formless mass" of heaven and earth, later to be structured.
 He compares it to the primary matter, as did Augustine.
 To Luther, this initial mass is moist, like a mist, which is why God later makes heaven out of water, and also it explains where rain comes from it.
 He admits to being puzzled at the sun being placed in a heaven made out of water, and still not having its fire extinguished.
 But God can make his own rules about such matters, and Luther has to accept his bewilderment: "I for my part shall confess that I do not understand Moses in this passage."